kiewic/PowerBI-WaffleChart/Capabilities/AdvancedEditMode.md

 ![Enter edit mode](images/EditMode.PNG)

-When the user clicks on 'Edit', the visual will get an update() call with EditMode set to 'Advanced'.
+When the user clicks on `Edit`, the visual will get an update() call with EditMode set to `Advanced`.
 According to the value set in the capabilities, the following will occur:
-* SupportedNoAction - No further action by the host.
+* `SupportedNoAction` - No further action by the host.
-* SupportedInFocus - The host pops out the visual into in focus mode.
+* `SupportedInFocus` - The host pops out the visual into in focus mode.